What’s the secret to snapping out of a bad mood?

 The first step to changing how you feel is to know exactly what you’re feeling.
-It’s so easy to tell yourself that you feel depressed when in reality that’s not what you’re really feeling.
+It’s so easy to tell yourself that you feel depressed or emotionally unavailable when in reality that’s not what you’re really feeling.

 Part of emotional intelligence is to be able to differentiate between different states of being.
 So, determine whether you are feeling down, bored, a little out of sorts, or just lazy.
 None of those are serious mental conditions but can easily be mistaken for feelings of depression if you’re not analytical enough to differentiate between them.